 Renting a Car

-Many and on some islands, most visitors rent a car at the airport.
+On some islands, most visitors rent a car at the airport.
 It’s the most convenient means of transportation to and from your lodging especially on the islands with limited public transportation.

 Be sure to take advantage of your rental car and drive around the islands.
 It's the best way to see the real Hawaii.
 Make frequent stops and don’t be afraid to talk to the locals.
 You’ll find that most are very friendly and welcoming.